 Even well-designed RFID key fob systems can become difficult to manage when programming practices aren’t consistent.
 Watch out for these common issues:

 - Granting broader access than needed.
 Giving “just in case” permissions only increases risk.
-Limit access only to what the role actually requires.
+Follow the principle of least privilege by giving users access only to the areas and schedules required for their role.

 - Allowing too many people to program fobs.
 Expanding administrative access may result in inconsistent permissions.